<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 The Energy Price Cap

 Essentially, the Energy Price Cap limits the price per unit and standing charges on a standard variable tariff.
-It changes every three months in line with the average energy prices.
-Visit Ofgem’s Energy Price Cap page to get the latest costs.
+It changes every three months based on wholesale energy prices and other factors.
+It's set by Ofgem, the energy regulator.

-The price cap applies to your bills if you pay for your electricity by:
+The price cap applies to your bills if you're on a variable tariff and you pay for your electricity by:

 Is the electricity bill for your two-bedroom house higher than average?
 Here are some potential reasons why: